 You feel like there’s nothing in you, except nothingness.
 The nothingness in you is overbearing, substantial, and ever-compounding.
 How can nothing compound to the point of being heavy, painful, and so burdensome?
 Depression is hard to figure out, that’s why it’s pervasive and aggressive.
 It takes over you, your life, your relationships, your mental health, and your soul.
 Depression emptiness leaves you weak and exhausted.
 You’re anxious at all times because of the enticing call to action depression is imposing on you persuading you that you can feel better if you just give up.

 Depression feels like anguish, suffering, torture, agony, and sorrow.
 What does it feel like to be depressed?
 Depression feels like gloom, suffering, adversity, constant trials, tribulations, and hardships, and incurable affliction.
 Depression is trouble.
 It’s very serious.

 Depression feels like you’re stuck in never-ending misery.
-Your life is constant torment.
+Your life is a constant torment.
 You’re just endlessly nagged by hopelessness and harassed by profound sorrow.
 There’s no reason to go on, all hope lost.

 Depression Feels Like Pain

 Depression feels like pain in your chest, in your lower back, in your headspace, in your teeth, and in your throat.
 Depression compromises your mental, physical, emotional, and spiritual wellbeing.